Types of socialism: Stalinism

 Stalinism was the totalitarian theory and practice of communism practiced by Joseph Stalin, leader of the Soviet Union from 1928 to 1953.
-Officially it adhered to Marxism–Leninism, but whether Stalin's practices actually followed the principles of Marx and Lenin is a subject of debate and criticism.
-In contrast to Marx and Lenin, Stalin made few new theoretical contributions.
-Stalin's main contributions to communist theory were Socialism in One Country and the theory of aggravation of class struggle under socialism, a theoretical base supporting the repression of political opponents as necessary.
+Officially, it adhered to Marxism–Leninism, but whether Stalin's practices actually followed the principles of Marx and Lenin is a subject of debate and criticism.
+In contrast to Marx and Lenin, Stalin made few theoretical contributions.
+Stalin's main contributions to communist theory were Socialism in One Country and the theory of aggravation of class struggle under socialism, a theory supporting the repression of political opponents as necessary.
 Stalinism took an aggressive stance on class conflict, utilizing state violence in an attempt to forcibly purge society of the bourgeoisie.
 The groundwork for the Soviet policy concerning nationalities was laid out in Stalin's 1913 work Marxism and the National Question.

-Stalinist policies in the Soviet Union featured de facto one man rule, rapid industrialization, cult of personality, mass censorship, Five-Year Plans, socialism in one country, a centralized state, collectivization of agriculture and subordination of interests of other communist parties to those of the Communist Party of the Soviet Union.
+Stalinist policies in the Soviet Union featured de facto one-man rule, rapid industrialization, cult of personality, mass censorship, Five-Year Plans, socialism in one country, a centralized state, collectivization of agriculture, and subordination of the interests of other communist parties to those of the Communist Party of the Soviet Union.
 Rapid industrialization was designed to accelerate the development towards communism, stressing that industrialization was needed because the country was economically backward in comparison with other countries, and was needed in order to face the challenges posed by internal and external enemies.
-Rapid industrialization was accompanied with mass collective farming and rapid urbanization.
-Rapid urbanization converted many small villages into industrial cities.
+Rapid industrialization was accompanied by mass collective farming and rapid urbanization, which converted many small villages into industrial cities.